mittelmark/oowidgets/lisi/lisi.md

      dot -Tpng %i -o%o

-where ~%i~ stands for the current input file and ~%o~ for the output file.
-You have to enter this line into the ttk entry field on top.
+where _%i_ stands for the current input file and ~%o~ for the output file.
+You have to enter this line into the _ttk::entry_ field on top.
 At the bottom you can enter  some code for the graph you would  like to render as an image.
 Here an
 example: